Nelson Piquet: 1987: Third and final World Championship

 It became obvious that the continued development of the FW11 meant that it was clearly the best car that year, and the 1987 championship was going to be disputed between Piquet and Mansell.
 Despite winning fewer races than Mansell in 1987, Piquet emerged as world champion.
 From Detroit to Portugal, he never finished off the podium, racking up points in what he called his "percentage driving policy" in his successful bid to win his third championship.
-Piquet announced during practice for the 1987 Hungarian Grand Prix that he had signed with Lotus as the undisputed number one driver, a position he claimed was promised at Williams from 1986, but was never honored following Frank Williams' car crash.
+Piquet announced during practice for the 1987 Hungarian Grand Prix that he had signed with Lotus as the undisputed number one driver, a position he claimed was promised at Williams from 1985, but was never honored following Frank Williams' car crash in beginning of 1986.
 It was also believed this was a big factor in Honda dropping Williams and moving to McLaren for 1988, despite another year left in the contract.
 The Japanese company, who paid most of Piquet's salary, considered him to be the number one and were privately fuming that Williams management did not rein in Mansell and allow Piquet an easier time.